If you wish to install, configure and manage our application using the Metaswitch SIP Provisioning Server please follow the Tutorial here

 This is usually done by setting up a VOP dedicated port on the SBC where media bypass is enabled.

-You can still use a hard phone without enabling media bypass by checking "Bridge Mode" in: Settings > Network.
+You can still use a hard phone without enabling media bypass by checking "Bridge Mode" in: Settings > Operator.

 But in that case the RTP streams will flow through VOP.